seinecle/blog/_posts/2023-07-17-nocodefunctions-second-anniversary.md

 ![](https://i.pinimg.com/originals/4e/c1/55/4ec1557e1b7e0e996b08d9ccbf8bbaff.gif)

 # Quality, user friendliness
 - The promise has not changed.
-Nocode functions remains free, fully translated in 107 languages, requires no registration, and is respectful of your data.
+Nocode functions remains open source (CC BY 4.0), free, fully translated in 107 languages, requires no registration, and is respectful of your data.
 Just click and analyze your data!
 - The app experienced no significant downtime.
 Users could rely on it 24/24, 365 days a year.
 How?
 Simply: when I feel that I will introduce a change that can break the app, I try the change on a test copy of nocodefunctions, which is: [https://**test**.nocodefunctions.com](https://test.nocodefunctions.com).
 When everything is stabilized, I deploy the changes on the normal address of nocodefunctions: https://nocodefunctions.com.
 - The app remained super fast to load, functions were fast or faster to run, and more error messages were introduced when unexpected errors occurred.
 - The overall design and usage flow remained the same: choose a function, upload your data, select optional parameters, run the function, see the results, download the results.